kata-containers/kata-containers/src/runtime/virtcontainers/documentation/api/1.0/api.md

 	// This list can be empty and populated by adding containers
 	// to the Sandbox a posteriori.
 	Containers []ContainerConfig

+	// SandboxBindMounts - list of paths to mount into guest SandboxBindMounts []string

+	// Experimental features enabled
+	Experimental []exp.Feature

+	// Cgroups specifies specific cgroup settings for the various subsystems that the container is
+	// placed into to limit the resources the container has available Cgroups *configs.Cgroup

 	// Annotations keys must be unique strings and must be name-spaced
 	// with e.g. reverse domain notation (org.clearlinux.key).